pardeike/CameraPlus/README.md

 ## Custom Marker Graphics
 - Place custom marker graphics (`.png` files) in the `CameraPlus` folder.
-- These files will be available in the "Mode" column context menu.
+- These files will be available in the "Mode" column context menu, allowing you to apply your custom graphics.

 For detailed configuration, please refer to the in-game settings menu.
 Enjoy your enhanced RimWorld experience with Camera+!